 Nikola Pavletich is interested in understanding the maintenance of genomic integrity and the control of cell growth, two processes central to cancer.
-His research has focused on the structures and mechanisms of proteins that sense, signal, and repair DNA damage and on the cell cycle and associated growth regulatory pathways.
+His research has focused on the structures and mechanisms of proteins that sense, signal, and repair DNA damage and on the mTOR growth regulatory pathway.

 Genetic alterations can arise from DNA damage caused by environmental or endogenous agents and also from the DNA transactions during replication.
 To guard against these lesions, the cell has evolved specialized pathways that sense, signal, and repair them.
 Simple lesions, such as single-base modifications, can be sensed directly and repaired either by direct reversal enzymes or by excision followed by the copying of the missing information from the complementary strand.
 Lesions affecting both DNA strands, such as DNA double-strand breaks (DSBs) and interstrand crosslinks (ICLs) present additional challenges, as the missing information has to be copied from the sister chromatid by homologous recombination (HR).
 These lesions elicit a signaling response characterized by cell cycle arrest, chromatin changes, and activation of HR.